wazuh/wazuh-documentation/source/proof-of-concept-guide/poc-integrate-slack.rst

 #. `Create a Slack webhook <https://api.slack.com/messaging/webhooks>`_.
 This is a unique URL to which Wazuh will send messages with the alerts.

 #.
-Replace ``YOUR_SLACK_WEBHOOK`` in the below configuration with the url obtained in the previous step.
+Replace ``YOUR_SLACK_WEBHOOK`` in the below configuration with the URL obtained in the previous step.
 Set this Slack integration configuration in ``/var/ossec/etc/ossec.conf`` at the Wazuh manager endpoint.

     .. code-block:: XML